| || |

 Foster himself), a crotchety ex–farmer living alone in rural

 Saskatchewan.
-Harry is regularly visited by his neighbour and
+Harry is regularly visited by his neighbour and love

 interest Gin (Heather Hodgson), whose feisty demeanour is a

 welcome contrast to Harry’s gruff deadpan.
-Their quiet rural life
+Their quiet rural life is

 disrupted when Drew (Derek Ritschel), Harry’s estranged son